-This his spring, Elgort taught classes the synchronous modality, which means the classes meet the time online thev would in same a s the classroom. ("Asynchronous" refers to online classes that have no set time.)
+This spring, Elgort taught his classes using the synchronous modality, which means the classes meet the same time online as they would in the classroom. ("Asynchronous" refers to online classes that have no set time.)

 "The most difficult part of going online is learning new software and learning to shoot video," said Elgort, who has provided tips and tricks to faculty on this subject and others.